 Laboratory experience accompanying BIO 104.

-Corequisites: Registration in BIO 104 is required.
+Corequisites: Concurrent registration in BIO 104 is required.
 Offered: Fall, Spring.

 BIO 105 • Medical Terminology 2 Credits